andyshao/OpenCRM/README.md

 ### Contribute [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/deltatoken/OpenCRMs/issues)

-There are lots of ways to [contribute](https://docs.suitecrm.com/community/) to SuiteCRM

 *
 * Review and collaborate [source code](https://github.com/deltatoken/OpenCRMs/pulls) changes
-* Join and engage with other SuiteCRM users and developers on the [forums](https://nadlan.cc/forum)
+* Join and engage with other OpenCRM users and developers on the [forums](https://nadlan.cc/forum)

 ### Code Contributors

-This project exists thanks to all the people who [contribute](https://github.com/salesagility/SuiteCRM/graphs/contributors) and more.
+This project exists thanks to all the people who [contribute](https://github.com/deltatoken/OpenCRMs/graphs/contributors) and more.
 I felt it needs to be forked into a new edition with higher open source - since at time of fork only forked projects can use a custom logo or custom hyperlinks.
 So as a contribute to real open source - i forked it - this is the forked editition - without any type of limitation - i.e you can use any logo, remove or change the trademark or the © Supercharged by SuiteCRM © Powered By SugarCRM (they are removed by default in the dev branch - which is fully functional)
 <a href="https://github.com/deltatoken/OpenCRMs/graphs/contributors">